A message from the Headteacher

 ‘The school is characterised by a strong family ethos and sits at the heart of the local community.’

-Class One consists of Early Years and Year 1 children and Year 2
+Class One consists of Reception and Year 1 children

-Class Two consists of Year 3 and 4 children.
+Class Two consists of Years 2, 3 and 4 children

 Our adult to pupil ratio is approximately 1:11 which puts the children in the privileged position of having personalised support in all areas of the curriculum but particularly in developing key English and Maths skills.